 -

-Karoline Oldham of George Mason University for a proposal titled "Geographical history and infraspecific morphological variation of the hemiparasitic wildflower, American Cow-wheat (Melampyrum lineare; Orobanchaceae)"
+Karoline Oldham of George Mason University - "Geographical history and infraspecific morphological variation of the hemiparasitic wildflower, American Cow-wheat (Melampyrum lineare; Orobanchaceae)"

 Abstracts